Does the Victim Have to Testify in a Domestic Violence Case?

 Is the victim required to testify?

-The short answer is “no.” If they don’t, however, the lack of evidence may cause the judge to not grant a Final Restraining Order to the plaintiff.
-For example, one of the elements of proof is that the plaintiff demonstrates that she/he is fearful for her/his health, safety, and welfare.
+For example, one of the elements of proof is that the plaintiff demonstrates that they is fearful for their health, safety, and welfare.
 In most cases, this will be difficult to prove unless the plaintiff testifies to that effect.

 Consult a New Jersey Criminal Defense Lawyer Today